vlstill/presentations/201909_sefm/pres.md

 ## Local Nontermination Detection for Parallel Programs

-- we aim at nontermination caused by unintended parallel interactions
+- we aim at nontermination caused by unintended parallel interactions \pause
-- not at complex control flow & loops
+- not at complex control flow & loops \pause
 - should be easy to specify
 - should not report nontermination spuriously
 - should be useful for analysis of services/servers